MandarGogate/av-challenge-website/challenge-data/data-spec.md

 [//]: # (This process allows us to sample a wide range of SNR values while ensuring that mean accuracies for each interval are consistent with values used in the previous challenges.)

-AVSEC-LTR contains listening test responses of previous editions of the Challenge.
+[//]: # (AVSEC-LTR contains listening test responses of previous editions of the Challenge. )

-Please refer to the README file to find more information about the license.
+[//]: # (Please refer to the README file to find more information about the license. )

 ## Face landmarks train/dev sets